fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 When assuming that this performance can be linearly scaled to the complete MNIST data set, then this would outperform CPU implementations, which range between 500 and 4500 seconds according to [@tsne-cuda].
 It should be noted that the online example also provides visual feedback on the embedding for each step.
-These visual updates cause computational overhead, through interrupts.
+These visual updates cause computational overhead through interrupts.
 They explain the lowered average GPU usage in the second part.

 Overall this publication has good approaches.
-The usage of web technology makes the implementation platform independent and convenient to use.
+The usage of web technology makes the implementation platform-independent and convenient to use.
 But when compared with other technologies, such as the upcoming t-SNE-CUDA implementation, WebGL and shaders do not seem to be the best choice to maximize the computation speed.

 ### t-SNE-CUDA: GPU-Accelerated t-SNE and its Applications to Modern Data {#cudatsne}
 As indicated by its name, t-SNE-CUDA by Chan et al. [@tsne-cuda] uses the Nvidia CUDA technology [@cuda] to port the [t-SNE](#tsne) algorithm to GPUs.
-The code is available at the projects Github repository[^repo_tsne_cuda] and is licensed under the BSD free software license.
+The code is available at the project's Github repository[^repo_tsne_cuda] and is licensed under the BSD free software license.
 Provided results show that it outperforms all available CPU versions of t-SNE significantly.
 The publication claims a 50 times speedup over the fastest parallel CPU version and a 650 times speedup over a commonly used version.